Empathetech-LLC/sos/README.md

 ### <br>Platform differences

-The texting differences are due to Apple's policies.<br>They do not allow text automation.
-They don't even have an appeal process for emergency apps.<br>Pretty hypocritical coming from a company whose marketing often implies that you'll die if you don't own enough iOS devices, IMO.
+The texting differences are due to Apple's policies.<br>They do not allow text automation, at all.
+They don't even have an appeal process for emergency apps.<br>Pretty hypocritical coming from a company whose marketing often implies that you aren't safe without their products, IMO.

 #### <br>Timing

 Why are broadcasts every 5 minutes in the foreground, but every 15 in the background?

 Android limits the frequency of background tasks to save battery life (and lots of other reasons).
-Fifteen minutes is the max frequency.
-But, the same limitations don't apply when the app is open.
-Five minutes was chosen to try and balance urgency vs spam.
+Fifteen minutes is the max frequency.<br>But, the same limitations don't apply when the app is open.

 # <br>Contributing